DannyDenver/Elevator-Travel/README.md

     * Negotiate with energy company to get special rates for specific time slots of high elevator electrical use
 - Analyze passenger behavior
     * many trips with high weight to shopping floor but low revenue
+    * many trips with high weight to specific floor between 11pm and 1am: probably party
+        - send cleaners automated message to check on floor
     * many trips to rooftop patio at night but not during the day
         - invest in night lighting not umbrellas
 - Send automated messages to maintenance team if elevator is acting strangely
     * elevator doesn't arrive at floors at expected times